 The applicant, Complex Land Solutions, acting under instructions and on behalf of Main Roads Western Australia, is seeking Council support for the dedication of portions of the Mitchell Freeway that are currently not dedicated as road reserve.
-The subject portions of the Freeway are shaded grey on the attached plans (refer Attachments 1 and 2).
+The subject portions of the Freeway are shaded grey on the attached plans (Attachment 1 refers).